MiguelMSandin/IntraGenomic-variability/README.md

 - [Rstudio](https://rstudio.com/products/rstudio/download/)

 ## Structure of the repository
-The folder **scripts** contains all the scripts used for the analysis and plotting of the figures, estructured with subdirectories for each figure.
+The folder **scripts** contains all the scripts used for the analysis and plotting of the figures presented in the [study](https://doi.org/10.1101/2021.10.05.463214) mentioned above, estructured with subdirectories for each figure.
-Folder **data** is subdivided into: **illumina**, **minion** and **sanger** containing the raw fasta/q files used in this study (to be uploaded along with the DOI at figshare) in the subdirectories **raw**.
-The last folder (**data/info**) contains the contextualized information in order to perform and analyze the raw data (e.g.; tags for demultiplexing).
+Folder **data/info** contains the contextualized information in order to perform and analyze the raw data (e.g.; tags for demultiplexing), that can be permanently downloaded from figshare using the following DOI: https://doi.org/10.6084/m9.figshare.16922764.

 All scripts should be self-explained and ready to be run.
 Tested on a laptop Ubuntu 20.04, with 4 processors and 16 GB of RAM.

 Raw figures were edited in [inkscape](https://inkscape.org/).